NajiElKotob/Awesome-Unified-Data-Insights-Platform/README.md

 * [Supermetrics](https://supermetrics.com/) - supermetrics.com
 ### CleverTap
 `Create personalized experiences to retain your most valuable customers, forever, with CleverTap’s All-In-One engagement platform.`
+### Sprout Social
+`Our all-in-one social media management platform unlocks the full potential of social to transform not just your marketing strategy—but every area of your organization.`

 -----
 ## Cloud Ecosystems